spraakbanken/Cassandra/README.md

 ## Usage

 ### General
 `korp16.rb` will output a json and a tsv that contain the relative frequencies of the given variant(s) across the years.
-It will do so by running `count_time` in the Korp API: https://ws.spraakbanken.gu.se/docs/korp.
+It will do so by running `count_time` in the [https://ws.spraakbanken.gu.se/docs/korp](Korp API).
 So basically it's a wrapper for running this command and processing its output in a convenient way.

 `plot.rb` draws a nice graph, using the tsv file.